cs399f24/reading_tracker_apigateway/README.md

 ## Developer Setup

-### Launch entire project with one command (Can only be done after Amplify and Cognito setup):
+### Launch entire project with one command (Can only be done after Amplify and Cognito info is filled out):
 ```
 ./launch_project.sh
 ```